 For additional information about state-specific absentee voting (including deadlines), you can enter your state on HowToVote and follow the associated links.

 Start as soon as you can to get everything you need to vote by mail.
 Request your mail-in ballot (often called an "absentee" ballot) right away.
 TurboVote can help you start the absentee/mail-in ballot request process.
 Make sure to watch your mailbox for the ballot and research the candidates and issues so you are ready to fill it out when it arrives.
 You can preview what will be on your ballot here.
-You can stop by CCEL for a stamp to mail your completed ballot.

 If you haven't received your ballot by 30 days before Election Day, contact your local election office.